SamLonneman/os-challenge-wavy-gang/README.md

 \
 PRIO_LAMBDA=0.2

-Note that a different client run configuration has been used as to test the priorities in an enviornment where most priorities are obtained.
-As storing the values of each request takes time, theoretically if all requests were to have the same priority then there is no point in taking the time to store values and order.
+Note that a different client run configuration than our base has been used as to test the priorities in an enviornment where most priorities are obtained.
+Storing the values of each request takes time, therefore if all requests were to have the same priority then there is no point in taking the time to store values and order.
 All tests in the results table have been run under the same client run configuration for consistency.